ellakoa/postcard-poem/content/posts/copper-threads.md

 ---
 title: Copper Threads
+description: >-
-description: The autumn equinox sees summer firmly on the backfoot
+  The autumn equinox sees summer firmly on the back foot and although we may have warmth in the days the nights begin to tell a different story.

+  Copper threads is part of a collection of poems called 'Woodland Tapestries'

+  The idea is that the woodlands are worked on an ancient loom overseen by the seasons.
 collection: "111"
 aspect: landscape
 image: /img/derp-cat.jpeg